SantiagoLopezDavid/Coffee-Sales-Analysis/README.md

 The Coffee Sales Excel Project aims to develop a comprehensive and interactive Excel dashboard to efficiently manage and analyze coffee sales data.
 This project will enable tracking of:
-- Total sales overtime.
+- Total Sales Overtime.
-- Sales by country.
+- Sales By Country.
-- Top 5 customers.
+- Top 5 Customers.

 ## Data Sources